christo/loquacious/README.md

   * fully hosted online variant
 * external effect control additions - physical lighting in theatrical scene for extra drama (e.g. flickering lamps)
+* full production deployment design:
+  * needs to be described in system prompt
+  * could it be a zoltar like booth, hamming up the artificiality of the fortune teller?
+  * vertical TV?
+  * could it be a traditional fortune-teller table setting?

 ### Character Definition Workflow